Dr Peter Eecen

 Get in touch!

 TNO is one of the few organisations that is accredited to carry out the so-called certification measurements.
-Over the coming year, experts will perform extensive measurements on, in and around the Haliade-X 12MW offshore wind turbine.
+This year, experts will perform extensive measurements on, in and around the Haliade-X 12MW offshore wind turbine.
 For TNO, this is a familiar scientific domain, but the unprecedented height (260 metres), blade length (107 metres) and diameter (220 metres) are pushing the boundaries of aerodynamic knowledge.
 GE’s design and calculations, as well as those of the manufacturers of the blades and other components, will be practically validated by measurements over a period of almost a year.

 During the construction of the approximately 150-metre high tower on the Maasvlakte, TNO staff fitted it with numerous sensors to carry out the measurements.
 The nacelle to which the rotor blades are attached was also fitted with strain gauges, accelerometers and all kinds of other sensors during installation on the tower.
 During the production of the blades, which are more than 100 metres long, TNO experts at LM Wind Power in Cherbourg fitted various measuring instruments to them.
 TNO provides a unique combination of knowledge regarding wind, aerodynamics, sensors and models.